-Here we address the question as to whether some systematics can be found across the families of the Fe-based systems and also in relationship to other highly correlated systems.
-Using Raman scattering we specifically study the type of magnetic ordering in FeSe and find substantial differences to other families of Fe-based systems but similarities with the cuprates.
+The reduced overlap of the in-plane $xy$ orbitals decreases the hopping integral $t$ and increases the influence of the Hund's rule interactions and the correlation energy $U$, even though they are only in the range of 1-2\,eV.
+Thus the electrons in the $xy$ orbitals have a considerably higher effective mass $m^\ast$ and smaller quasiparticle weight $Z$ than those of the $xz$ and $yz$ orbitals.
+This effect was coined orbital selective Mottness \cite{Anisimov:2002,deMedici:2009,deMedici:2017} and observed by photoemission spectroscopy (ARPES) in Fe-based chalcogenides \cite{YiM:2015}.
+It is similar in spirit to what was found by Raman scattering in the cuprates as a function of momentum \cite{Venturini:2002b}.
+In either case some of the electron wave functions are more localized than others.
+This paradigm may explain why the description remains difficult and controversial in all cases.

-To set the stage we show Raman spectra of YBa$_2$Cu$_3$O$_{6.05}$(YBCO) in Fig.~\ref{fig:Y123-Ba122}\,(a) as an example of a N\'eel-type antiferromagnet with localized moments \cite{Sulewski:1991}.
-A well-defined peak is observed in \Blg ($x^2-y^2$) symmetry (see Methods) at approximately 2.84\,$J_1$ as predicted theoretically \cite{Canali:1992,Weidinger:2015}.
-The \Alg ($x^2+y^2$) maximum appears at a similar position.
-The response in the two other symmetries is weak and nearly featureless.
-The temperature dependence is weak for $k_\mathrm{B} T<0.25\,J_1$ and continuous above \cite{Knoll:1990}.
-The origin of the scattering in YBCO can be traced back to Heisenberg-type physics of localized moments including only the nearest-neighbour exchange interaction $J_1$.
+Therefore we address the question as to whether systematic trends can be found across the families of the Fe-based {superconductors}, how the spin excitations are related to other highly correlated systems, and how they can be described appropriately.

-In contrast, the iron-based compounds are metallic antiferromagnets in the parent state and exhibit rather different Raman signatures.
-In BaFe$_2$As$_2$ [Fig.~\ref{fig:Y123-Ba122}\,(b)] abrupt changes are observed in \Blg symmetry upon entering the SDW state: the fluctuation peak below 100\,cm$^{-1}$ vanishes, a gap develops below some 500-600\,cm$^{-1}$, and intensity piles up in the range 600-1,500\,cm$^{-1}$ \cite{Chauviere:2010,Sugai:2012}.
-This behaviour is typical for a SDW or charge density wave (CDW) \cite{Eiter:2013}.
-Here, the physics of the observed scattering is that of weak-coupling density-wave order resulting from Fermi surface nesting.
-Yet, for itinerant systems such as these, longer range exchange interactions become relevant and can lead to magnetic frustration\cite{Yildirim:2009b}.
+As an experimental tool we use Raman scattering since the differences expected theoretically \cite{Yin:2011,Si:2016} and indicated experimentally in the electronic structure \cite{YiM:2017} can be tracked in both the charge and the spin channel.
+Another advantage is the large energy range of approximately 1\,meV to 1\,eV (8 to 8,000\,\wn) accessible by light scattering \cite{Devereaux:2007}.